banner-cover

 2001

-Singapore participates in Venice Biennale for the first time
+Singapore Participates in Venice Biennale for the First Time

 Singapore Art Museum organised Singapore’s first participation in Venice Biennale, probably the most important international exposition of contemporary visual art in the world.